-Micky Rooney, He Walked With Gods, And Slept With Their Wives
+Micky Rooney: He Walked With Gods, and Slept With Their Wives

-A Real, Live Legend
+A Real, Hollywood Legend

 Mickey Rooney was born Joe Yule Jnr. on September 23, 1920 in Brooklyn, New York.
 His parents were both successful vaudevillians and when Joe was 2 weeks old he was taken on tour and he made his first appearance on the stage with them aged only seventeen months.

 His parents divorced when he was three and his mother took him to